JanKrl/JanKrl/README.md

 I use [Scrapy](https://scrapy.org/) library to run a spider and scap infomration from the web.
 At current stage I collect information for analysis.
 Insights report and further features are coming soon!

+## Coming soon...
+I am currently working with Poland-based company on data consultancy project.
+It involves data analysis and developing ML product.
+I will be able to share some insights once product is in production.

 ## My GitHub activity
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=jankrl&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)